-Regarded as one of the most elegant and accomplished bel canto singers on the operatic stage today, Gregory Kunde has appeared regularly at the world’s most notable venues, including the Metropolitan Opera, Carnegie Hall, Houston Grand Opera, Opéra Bastille, Théatre du Châtelet, Théatre des Champs Elysées, Concertgebouw in Amsterdam and the Sydney Opera House.
-He has collaborated with many outstanding conductors and stage directors, including Bonynge, R. Abbado, Muti, Plasson, Prêtre, Rattle, Dutoit, Nelson, Gardiner and Davis, Ronconi, Pizzi, Vick and Loy.
+Regarded as one of the most elegant and accomplished tenors on the operatic stage today, Gregory Kunde has appeared regularly at the world’s most notable venues, including the Metropolitan Opera, Carnegie Hall, Houston Grand Opera, Opéra Bastille, Théatre du Châtelet, Théatre des Champs Elysées, Concertgebouw in Amsterdam and the Sydney Opera House.
+He has collaborated with many outstanding conductors and stage directors, including Bonynge, R. Abbado, Muti, Mehta, Plasson, Prêtre, Rattle, Dutoit, Nelson, Gardiner, Davis, Ronconi, Pizzi, Vick and Loy.

 Kunde’s rich discography includes Berlioz Les Troyens at the Théâtre du Châtelet (Opus Arte DVD, Gramophone magazine’s ‘DVD of the Year’), Berlioz Benvenuto Cellini (Virgin Classics CD, Gramophone’s ‘Opera Recording of the Year’), and Benvenuto Cellini with Sir Colin Davis (LSO Live CD).

 Gregory Kunde is represented by Intermusica worldwide, excl.
 Italy and Spain.

 October 2013 / 348 words.
 Not to be altered without permission.
 Please destroy all previous biographical material.

 Radames Aida / Teatro Municipal Sao PaoloDVD / Antenore Zelmira / Pesaro Festival / Decca

 “American tenor Gregory Kunde’s Radames was complex and compelling from the start – as was his clear Bb at the end of the first act.”